ameliaikeda/docker-php/README.md

 - simplexml
 - ctype

 The assumed work directory for this image is `/srv/code`.
 This is where all commands are relative to, and where you should mount or `COPY` your code.
-The FPM image assumes the webroot is `/srv/code/public` and the index file is `index.php`.
+The fpm/nginx processes assume the webroot is `/srv/code/public` and the index file is `index.php`.

 # CLI Usage

-To use the CLI image you can literally just run `docker run -it amelia/php:cli` to drop yourself into a PHP shell, or you can mount files and run them.
+To use this as a CLI image you can literally just run `docker run -it` and run a php command.

 # FPM Usage